I heard a phrase recently while listening to a podcast.

 Not a Correction but a Rejection

-This movement never intended to take a stand upon doctrine along with the Fundamentalists; while attempting to make any corrections from within; while still maintaining faithfulness with Fundamental doctrinal beliefs.
+This movement never intended to take a stand upon doctrine along with the Fundamentalists, while attempting to make any corrections from within, while still maintaining faithfulness with Fundamental doctrinal beliefs.

 Nor was it founded to boldly rebuke the apostasy of the mainline Protestant denominations or to identify the false gospel of Catholicism and other nominally Christian denominations.

-This was really all about breaking away.
+It was really all about breaking away.

 Doctrine did not govern or guide this movement.
 Instead, doctrine was to be blamed as the great cause of negativity and division among Christians.

-Which, excuse me for saying so, is the whole reason for the Bible’s continual emphasis on the necessity for and the defense of doctrine and truth.
-Because doctrine supernaturally divides from Error.
+Which, excuse me for saying so, begs the question of why the Bible’s continually emphasizes the necessity for and the defense of doctrine and truth.

 Infiltration or Separation?